stadium-software/css-utilities/README.md

 2.4 Added divider / hr styles; set default border color to font-color

-2.5 Fixed fix-headers bug when page also contains an environment indicator or a fixed stadium header
+2.5 Fixed [Fix headers](#fix-headers) bug when page also contains an environment indicator or a fixed stadium header

 ## Table of Contents
 - [CSS Utilities](#css-utilities)